Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 Families will find that neither a sheltered nor an exposed campsite will be suitable for tent camping in these winds.

-At a forested site, trees will block much of the wind, but tents will be exposed to a significant threat from falling branches and from falling trees.
+At a forested site, trees will block much of the wind, but tents will be exposed to a significant threat from falling branches or worse from falling trees.

 Trees will be in full motion and will provide an ominous backdrop to a forested campsite.